Death: Defining life to define death

 One of the challenges in defining death is in distinguishing it from life.
 As a point in time, death seems to refer to the moment when life ends.
 Determining when death has occurred is difficult, as cessation of life functions is often not simultaneous across organ systems.
 Such determination, therefore, requires drawing precise conceptual boundaries between life and death.
 This is difficult due to there being little consensus on how to define life.

-Vanitas: A flower, a skull, and an hourglass symbolize life, death, and time in this 17th-century painting by Philippe de Champaigne.

 It is possible to define life in terms of consciousness.
 When consciousness ceases, an organism can be said to have died.
 One of the flaws in this approach is that there are many organisms that are alive but probably not conscious.
 Another problem is in defining consciousness, which has many different definitions given by modern scientists, psychologists and philosophers.
 Additionally, many religious traditions, including Abrahamic and Dharmic traditions, hold that death does not (or may not) entail the end of consciousness.
 In certain cultures, death is more of a process than a single event.
 It implies a slow shift from one spiritual state to another.

 Other definitions for death focus on the character of cessation of organismic functioning and human death, which refers to irreversible loss of personhood.
 More specifically, death occurs when a living entity experiences irreversible cessation of all functioning.
 As it pertains to human life, death is an irreversible process where someone loses their existence as a person.